olhanotolga/buybyebuy/README.md

 - Material design icons
 - Canva (design & prototyping)
 - Webpack
+- S3 for image storage
+- ImageMagick CLI for resizing images

 This project was migrated from CRA (Create React App) to Webpack.